 Garlic is an excellent and fulfilling crop to grow in Vermont.
+Since you can replant from future crops, starting with quality seed garlic makes all the difference.
 Each garlic clove in a bulb is planted individually, which then grows into a full bulb of garlic.
 Cloves are planted in October or November before the ground freezes.
 Green shoots emerge in early spring and the plant is harvested mid-summer, around July or August.

 There are dozens of types of garlic, but the plant can be classified into two categories of hard-neck and soft-neck varieties.
 Soft-neck types are usually available at the grocery store because of their long storage qualities.
 Unlike soft-neck types, hard-neck varieties produce scapes, or curlicue flower stalks, in early summer that are edible.
 Home gardeners in Vermont can grow both types.